The Post-Covid World

 “It’s a really good way to socialise and keep in touch with people.
 We might take a break during a game and I head outside with my headset and a beer and we keep chatting, and then we go back to the game.”

-E-gaming’s success also gained attention from traditional sports franchises.
-As major sporting events, such as FIFA, NASCAR, and Formula 1, were canceled to maintain social distancing norms, they are exploring e-games as a way to keep their audiences engaged.
+E-gaming’s success is also gaining attention from traditional sports franchises.
+As major sporting events, such as FIFA, NASCAR, and Formula 1, are canceled to maintain social distancing norms, they are exploring e-games as a way to keep their audiences engaged.

 MORATORIUM ON LARGE GATHERINGS DRIVING INNOVATION IN SPORTS, ENTERTAINMENT, GOVERNMENT

-The emergence of Covid-19, however, had a profound impact across the events industry.
-Many events that offer virtual tickets in addition to in-person passes moved entirely online, and most in-person events were canceled entirely.
+The emergence of Covid-19, however, has had a profound impact across the events industry.
+Many events that offer virtual tickets in addition to in-person passes have moved entirely online, and most in-person events have been canceled entirely.

-- The Seattle Symphony Orchestra began hosting live broadcasts of virtual performances, special Q&A sessions with musicians, and programming for families with young children.
+The Seattle Symphony Orchestra has begun hosting live broadcasts of virtual performances, special Q&A sessions with musicians, and programming for families with young children.

-- Lawmakers in the UK convened the first-ever “Parliament via Zoom” — making it the first time in more than 700 years that Parliament had not sat in the House of Commons.
+Virtual events are also becoming increasingly common in the legislative arena.
+Lawmakers in the UK recently convened the first-ever “Parliament via Zoom” — making it the first time in more than 700 years that Parliament had not sat in the House of Commons.

-However, the necessity of virtual events may have a lasting impact on event revenues — many organizers are unable to charge the same fees for virtual events.
+The necessity of virtual events may have a lasting impact, however, on event revenues — many organizers are unable to charge the same fees for virtual events.

 The Covid-19 pandemic may also have a significant impact on how event management companies hire.
 Crisis management, contractual expertise, and a different set of marketing and technology skills are all areas in which event planners hope to improve in the future.